thepirat000/Audit.NET/README.md

 The `AuditScope` object provides two methods to extend the event output.

-- Use `SetCustomField()` method to add any object as a custom field of the event.
+- Use `SetCustomField()` method to add any object as an extra field to the event.
 - Use `Comment()` to add textual comments to the event's `Comments` array.

 For example: